Details for production companies

 This group was tasked with ensuring the principles of the fund and the processes, such as collection, worked for the industry.
 We were not able to share details of the new fund more broadly with the production community until we were sure it was going to happen and that has only become clear in the last few weeks.

-Now that we know the fund will launch on the 1 June, ScreenSkills is focused on reaching unscripted productions in order to give everyone the opportunity to find out more about what the fund will mean for them, and to ask us any questions you have.
+Now that the fund has launched, ScreenSkills is focused on reaching unscripted productions in order to give everyone the opportunity to find out more about what the fund will mean for them, and to ask us any questions you have.

-Steering group seats are made up of each of the contributing broadcasters, the chair of the council and a small number of council members.
+Steering group is made up of each of the contributing broadcasters, the chair of the council and a small number of council members.

 You can contact anyone on the Unscripted TV Skills Council at any time if you want to speak to your peers and colleagues about the fund.
 There will be someone representing every nation and region in the UK.